glouw/blog/_posts/2023-11-07-Compiling-To-ANSI-C-Switch-Statements-And-Gotos.md

 The `register` keyword prepended to `sp` serves no purpose but to document the modeling of the stack machine.
 A `goto main` statement acts as a reset vector, placing execution at the goto label `main`.
-An integer of 1 is loaded, and branches to `L0` should the integer be zero, otherwise, the next instruction executes, branching to `L1`, which signifies the end of the program.
-Integer 1 is popped by the `BRZ` instruction in either case.
+An integer of 1 is loaded, and branches to `L0` should the integer be zero, otherwise, the next instruction executes, eventually branching to `L1`, which signifies the end of the program.
+Integer 1 is popped by the `BRZ` instruction.

 Within the body of the if-statement lies an expression without assignment, which loads integer 2, but subsequently pops the integer from the stack.
 It serves only to have _some form of